 The role of each team member is to manage a project and the goal of the team is to complete a program that consists of multiple projects.
-Through careful planning and execution, teams must complete the program while adhering to quality requirements, budget constraints, and schedules.
-The success of the teams vitally depends on the project managers' ability to communicate appropriate action plans within the newly formed program.
+Project managers who are in charge of their respective projects seek to complete their projects with the highest quality, least cost, and on time within the budgetary constraints.
 Each project has its own task requirements that need to be matched with the project team members' skill sets.
 Project managers decide about prioritization of project tasks, use of overtime hours, preparation for unexpected changes, outsourcing of tasks, and potential changes in project team composition.

 Cesim Project was designed from the ground up on the philosophy that communication between people is the essence of all project management.
 While project management at large covers a multitude of functional disciplines, many of which are part of the simulation, the key learning area is the need to disseminate information appropriately within the program, taking into full consideration the unique needs of each project in place.

-Key success factors: Project managers who are in charge of their respective projects seek to complete their projects with the highest quality, least cost, and on time within the budgetary constraints.
-The ultimate goal for the project managers is to complete the whole program and successful teams will demonstrate strong communication skills and skillful balance between individual and team goals.
+The ultimate goal for the team is to complete the whole program and successful teams will demonstrate strong communication skills and skillful balance between individual and team goals.

 Better understanding of the critical element of communication in project work.
 Increased understanding of the interplay of collaborative and competitive elements in an environment that puts interpersonal skills to test.
 Insights into the systematic measurement of project goals and key metrics like time, cost, and quality.
 Appreciation of differences of opinion and variance in teamwork skills.

-English, Finnish, French, Spanish, Chinese
+English, Finnish, French, Spanish, Chinese.